-CaPS provides the opportunity for students to talk privately about issues that are significant for them in a safe and confidential setting.
-An initial consultation with a CaPS therapist will clarify options and provide a recommendation to the appropriate mental health resource at Carnegie Mellon or the larger Pittsburgh community.
+CaPS provides the opportunity for students to talk privately about issues that are significant for them in a safe and confidential environment.
+An initial consultation clarifies options and provides a recommendation to the appropriate mental health resource at CMU or the broader Pittsburgh community.
 CaPS offers short-term psychotherapy at no cost.
-Most students come for 6-8 sessions, but the number of sessions is determined by the student and therapist.
-If students desire or need long-term care, CaPs helps identify appropriate therapists and mental health professionals in the community.
-There are no limits for consultation, crisis support, referral, and case management services.
+Most students visit for 6-8 sessions, with the number of sessions determined by the student and therapist.
+If students desire or need long-term care, CaPS helps identify appropriate therapists and mental health professionals.
+There are no limits on consultation, crisis support, referral and case management services.